hiroshi-teramoto/reproduce_rrm/README.md

 ```
 the index of symc in sym : n
 ```
 indicates that the resulting RRM in shape space has `n` connected components (that are mutually graph-isomorphic with each other.
 See the paper and its supplimentary material for details.).
+If the latter is the case, this codes output one of the connected components.

 ## Constitution of the code
 * Core Python script `rrm_reconstruction_v18.py` that handles parsing GRRM output and preparing data